pmeeny/CI-MS3-FootballMemories/README.md

     - Memory Name, a text field, where the user can update a memory name
     - Memory Description, a textarea, where the user can update a memory description, date(calendar date in the form dd/mm/yyyy) and stadium
     - All fields are mandatory
+    - A user can only edit memories they have created and not other users memories
     - Clicking cancel will bring the user back to the Memories page, clicking Save Changes will save the changes and update the memory
     ![Edit Memory](football_memories/static/images/readme/edit_memory.PNG)
 - A user can delete a memory they have created, and admin user can delete any memory